swharden/USB-Counter/builds/1.0/readme.md

 _see the front page_

-Make the front-end like this:
+Make the front-end like this.
+Make R3 50 Ohms.

 ![](LTSpice/Draft3.jpg)